mastanley13/va-course-ghl/documents/15_Module_Reporting.md

 4. Which tags help with source-level reporting? <details><summary>Answer</summary>`src:` and `utm_` fields on contacts/opportunities.</details>

 ## Practice labs + evidence rubric
-- **Lab: Signal-trace report**
+- **Lab: Report exploration**
-  - Deliverable: Dashboard with three widgets (appointments, pipeline value, payments) plus a saved report filtered by source and date.
+  - Deliverable: One reporting view explored with a meaningful observation.
-  - Evidence: Screenshots of widget settings, saved report filters, and a drill-down record view.
+  - Evidence: Reporting screenshot (chart/table) and a written insight; optional note on which report measures sales team performance.
-  - Rubric: Pass if metrics align (no timezone errors), filters are documented, and drill-down matches the top-level numbers.
+  - Rubric: Pass if a valid report screen is captured and the observation aligns with the view shown.